Infant Community

 Mealtimes

-Are social, communal and nutritional experiences.
+Mealtimes are social, communal and nutritional experiences.
 Children are involved in all stages of setting up, serving and clearing away.
 We use quality tableware and individual place settings to create an appealing area where the children love to eat.

 We want children to experience food in its natural form wherever possible.
 There are many movements involved in preparing food, which aid the refinement of motor skills.
 We give children the basic skills for preparing fruits and vegetables to eat.
 For example, first washing and then pealing a potato, cutting it into pieces and cooking it in different ways.